Katherine Sims-Delgado, Executive Director

 Board of Directors

 Merrill Zieman, Board President

 Merrill Zieman is a psychologist with forty years of experience working primarily in the Dakota County child protection program.
 He has extensive experience managing human service and mental health programs and organizations.

-Andy Morcomb is the Care in Action Minnesota board foster family representative.
-He and his wife Gabrielle have been active foster parents in Washington County, Minnesota, for the past three years.
+Andrew Morcomb is the Care in Action Minnesota board foster family representative.
+He and his wife Gabrielle have been active foster parents in Washington County, Minnesota, for the past four years.
 Andy is currently pursuing a master’s degree in nonprofit administration from Metropolitan State University in hopes of taking a more active role in protecting vulnerable children in the future.

 Chris Singer, MAN, RN, CPHQ, currently serves as the Chief Operating Officer at West Side Community Health Services.
 West Side is the largest community clinic organization in Minnesota, with 16 metro area locations.
 As a Federally Qualified Health Center, West Side provides accessible primary health care to diverse communities, applying a progressive model of care that emphasizes education, prevention, care coordination and integrated services using team based bilingual/bicultural expertise.
 She has over 20 years of experience in clinical care leadership focused on improving quality for patients in a variety of healthcare settings.
 She has a clinical background as a registered nurse and holds a M.A. degree in Nursing from Bethel University with focus on Health Systems Leadership as well as certifications in Health Care Quality and Leadership.